JimShady/laei_river_data/method_summary.md

 # Method summary

 ## Emissions
 PLA 2016 emissions covering London are imported as a [CSV](https://github.com/JimShady/laei_river_data/blob/master/emissions/inventory_export_2016.csv).
-These contain for each pollutant, ship type and cellid (LAEI exact cut) the estimated shipping emissions in kg per annum for that area.
+These contain for each pollutant, ship type and cellid (LAEI exact cut) the estimated shipping emissions in kg per annum for that area (approx. 1km x 1km).
 There are 12 ship types in the inventory, however these are grouped by [vessel class](https://github.com/JimShady/laei_river_data/blob/master/docs/vessel_classifications.csv) (also provided by PLA) to 4 types.
 Henceforth known as `Group 1`, `Group 2`, `Group 3` and `Group 4`.
 This data is now joined to a geopackage of the LAEI grid exact cuts using the `cellid` identifier.
 A map (of NO2) and view of the data is shown below.

 ```r
 Simple feature collection with 12 features and 6 fields